 Sculpture & Nature

 The Schlossgut Schwante Sculpture Park provides a rare environment to explore sculpture in Northern and Eastern Germany, located only 25 km outside of Berlin and 45 minutes from Berlin-Mitte.
-The sculpture park opened to the public in 2020 with its inaugural exhibition Sculpture & Nature, showing works of leading international artists including Jean Arp, Dan Graham, Björn Dahlem, Maria Loboda, Gregor Hildebrandt or Hicham Berrada.
-Featuring new commissions from Carsten Nicolai and Maria Loboda, the exhibition explores relationships between art and nature.
+The sculpture park opened to the public in 2020 with its inaugural exhibition Sculpture & Nature, showing works of leading international artists including Jean Arp, Dan Graham, Björn Dahlem, Gregor Hildebrandt or Hicham Berrada.
+Featuring new commissions from David Jacobson and Paul McCarthy, the exhibition explores relationships between art and nature.

-The exhibition Sculpture & Nature places works in conversation with their surroundings; 25 sculptures inhabit an expanse of rural greenery, offering a holistic outdoor art experience in which art and sculpture can merge.
+The exhibition Sculpture & Nature places works in conversation with their surroundings; 29 sculptures inhabit an expanse of rural greenery, offering a holistic outdoor art experience in which art and sculpture can merge.
 Sculptures include Echo by Carsten Nicolai, a dedicated meditation space reflecting a similar echo chamber to the one the artist discovered in Angkor Wat.
-A new neon work by Björn Dahlem will also be presented, nearby works from Monika Sosnowska and Martin Creed.
+A neon work by Björn Dahlem will also be presented, nearby works from NILS-UDO and Martin Creed.
 Lining the trees and dotted across the park’s grounds are hammocks and chairs, creating moments to rest and absorb the artworks on view.